damonayoung/status-summarizer-bot/README.md

 **The challenge**: Why should humans be the reporting layer of a system when AI can already see, summarize, and forecast?

 **Our thesis**: AI will obsolete the status report by creating **dynamic, real-time program narratives** — accessible anytime by any stakeholder.

+Instead of manually describing progress, this project builds a system that understands and communicates it.

 ## ⚡ What It Does